-Last January, I published a bucket list for 2013.
+Last January, I published a 2013 bucket list.

 I did the same for 2012.
 Because that initial list yielded positive results, I went ahead and wrote (and share) a brand new list for 2013.

-My bucket list was somewhat different from what I have seen published in other websites.
-Yes, I included things I have wanted to do in a long time.
+My bucket list was somewhat different from what I have seen published on other websites.
+Yes, I included things I have wanted to do for a long time.
 However, the emphasis was on local adventures and spots close to where I live (about 100 miles).
-I would have liked to include my plans for traveling around the globe, a list of 10+ countries to visit or a stay on a location for half a year.
+I would have liked to include my plans for traveling around the globe, a list of 10+ countries to visit, or a stay on a location for half a year.
 But that wasn’t realistic and I am not the kind of person who writes stuff just because.

 So, what happened to the list?

 I am happy to report that I was able to complete about two-thirds of the items on it.
 The only negative is that I wasn’t able to tackle the biggies like going out of state or doing two international trips.

 Anyway, I still think the experience was affirmative.
 It helped me to focus on what I really wanted to do and served as a guide on decisive moments.